When a reporter decides to write about a topic, there’s no substitute for getting input from experts on whatever they’re writing about.

 How can your expertise get matched up with the needs of a reporter in a way that will benefit both your business and the reporter’s career?

-Well, there’s a website called Help a Reporter Out (HARO) that’s specifically set up to match sources with reporters.
+Well, there’s a website called Help a Reporter Out (helpareporter.com) that’s specifically set up to match sources with reporters.
 And it’s free to you as a source.

 As a source, you or one of your staff can keep your eyes out for reporter queries and you can then pitch your ideas on the topic in response.

-What are the benefits to helping out a reporter?
+What are the benefits when you help a reporter out?

 1. If you’re featured on a high profile website, you are establishing yourself as a thought leader in your field.